 \item[T1] The next phase is the \emph{transition from SR to USR}, which we label as T1.
 This phase is initiated by a feature in the potential that triggers the exit from SR, that is, its onset is signalled by the violation of any of the SR conditions \eqref{eq:SR_cond}.
 Typically, it is characterized by \be |\epsilon_3| > 1 \,, \ee so that at the beginning of this phase, $\epsilon_3=-1$ and $\etah$ starts to increase rapidly.
 When $\epsh - \etah = 0$, $\epsilon_3$ diverges and changes sign.
 The phase ends when $\epsilon_3$ decreases to $1$.
 During this period, $\calH^{-2} z''/z < 0$ has a sharp dip, as can be observed in Fig.~\ref{fig:example_models} in which the T1 phase is indicated by yellow bands.
 As can be seen in the upper panels of Fig.~\ref{fig:example_models}, the field excursions during this transition tend to be larger than in the following phases.
 However, as the field is rapidly moving, it's generally much shorter than any other phase.

 The variations in model building tend to affect this phase the most.
 On top of the models considered in Fig.~\ref{fig:example_models}, all of which contain a small local maximum in the potential, this phase can entail rolling through the global minimum~\cite{Yokoyama:1998pt, Saito:2008em, Bugaev:2008bi} or falling down from steep steps in the potential~\cite{Kefala:2020xsx, Inomata:2021uqj, Dalianis:2021iig, Inomata:2021tpx, Cai:2021zsp}.
-Inflation may end ($\epsh>1$) briefly during this phase (however, it does not in models shown Fig.~\ref{fig:example_models}).
+Inflation may end ($\epsh>1$) briefly during this phase (however, it does not in models shown in Fig.~\ref{fig:example_models}).

 \item[USR] The \emph{USR period} starts when the field begins to slow down at a plateau or a hillside in the potential (see examples in Fig.~\ref{fig:example_models}).
-Since $V'\lesssim 0$ and $\epsh \ll 1$, Eq.~\eqref{eq:eom_inf_N} implies that $\partial_N y + 3y \lesssim 0$ and thus $\etah \gtrsim 3$.
+Since $V'\lesssim 0$ and $\epsh \ll 1$, Eq.~\eqref{eq:eom_inf_N} implies that $\partial_N y + 3y \lesssim 0$ and thus $\etah \gtrsim 3$ (see discussion below).
 Throughout this phase, $\eta_H$ is approximately constant, and $\epsh \propto a^{-2\etah}$ decreases rapidly\footnote{We remark that sometimes the term USR implies a specific growth $\epsh \propto a^{-6}$.
 Here we do not make this restriction.
 In particular, the equation $\ddot{\phi} + 3 H \phi \approx 0$ holds only when $\etah = 3$.
 When $\etah > 3$, the field is not oblivious to the potential and gets slowed down both by Hubble friction and rolling up the potential.}.
 The USR phase, depicted by a green band in Fig.~\ref{fig:example_models}, is quite brief, typically lasting for a few $e$-folds.
 The peak of the spectrum consists typically of modes that exited during this phase.

 \item[T2] The \emph{dual USR to CR transition}, which we label as T2, is characterized by a sharp decline of $\eta_H$.
 Like T1, we define it via the condition $|\epsilon_3| > 1$.
-However, unlike in T1, now also $\epsh \ll 1$.
-In Fig.~\ref{fig:example_models}, it is denoted by a light green band.
-One can observe that $\calH^{-2} z''/z$ remains constant throughout this phase -- because the background evolution enters the MS equation \eqref{eq:MS} only through this quantity, the evolution of the $u_k$ modes is unaffected by this transition, thus no discernible features are generated in the spectrum during this period.
+However, unlike in T1, now also always $\epsh \ll 1$.
+In Fig.~\ref{fig:example_models}, this phase is denoted by a light green band.
+One can observe that $\calH^{-2} z''/z$ remains constant throughout this phase---because the background evolution enters the MS equation \eqref{eq:MS} only through this quantity, the evolution of the $u_k$ modes is unaffected by this transition, and no discernible features are generated in the spectrum during this period.